fedi-e2ee/public-key-directory-specification/Specification.md

 We additionally include the Merkle root of a recent accepted Protocol Message when calculating this commitment.
 Which root is selected **MUST** be stored alongside the ciphertext.
 By "recent", we strictly mean the following:

-1. Implementations **SHOULD** use the Merkle root of the most recent Protocol Message, if possible.
+1. Clients are **RECOMMENDED** to use the Merkle root of the most recent Protocol Message.
-2. If there are N accepted messages in the ledger, the selected Merkle root **MUST** be no more than log_2(N)^2 messages old (rounded up to the nearest whole number).
+2. If there are N accepted messages in the ledger, the selected Merkle root **SHOULD** be no more than log_2(N)^2 messages old (rounded up to the nearest whole number).
+Public Key Directories **MUST NOT** reject messages newer than this threshold on basis of staleness.
+3. To tolerate large transaction volumes in a short window of time, the chosen Merkle root **MUST** be at least in the most recent N/2 messages (for N currently accepted Protocol Messages).
+Public Key Directories **MAY** reject these messages due to staleness, especially if the Directory isn't experiencing significant throughput.

 For example: When attempting to insert the 1,000,001th record, this means there are currently 1,000,000 accepted Protocol Messages stored in the Public Key Database.
 The 1,000,000th record is preferred (by rule 1 above).